 The RFA procedure is considered low-risk.
 However, potential complications include:

-We encourage good communication between you and your child, including the necessity and overview of the procedure as well as ensuring them that you are close by the whole time.
+We encourage good communication between you and your child, including the necessity and overview of the RFA procedure as well as ensuring them that you are close by the whole time.
 Holding them or their hands until they leave for the procedure is a great way to provide support.

 You will be given specific instructions along the way but you may need to arrive a few hours before the scheduled procedure to have some blood tests done.
-When you arrive at the hospital, a doctor will review the procedure and associated risks, after which you will sign a consent form.
+When you arrive at the hospital, your child's doctor will review the procedure and associated risks, after which you will sign a consent form.
 When we are ready to get started with the procedure, a nurse will place an intravenous line to deliver sedating medications and you will be allowed to accompany your child in the operating room until they are asleep, after which you will be escorted to a waiting room.

 Your child will be able to go home on the same day.
-We will bring your child to the recovery area after the procedure.
+We will bring your child to the recovery area after the RFA procedure.
 Once your child is awake and able to keep liquids down, you will be able to take him or her home.